NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     The file has the format of zone files, with root nameserver names and addresses only.
-    The default may become outdated, when servers change, therefore it is good practice to use a root-hints file.
+    The default may become outdated, when servers change, therefore it is good practice to use a root hints file.

 .. _unbound.conf.hide-identity:

 hide-identity: *<yes or no>*
-    If enabled id.server and hostname.bind queries are refused.
+    If enabled 'id.server' and 'hostname.bind' queries are REFUSED.

 .. _unbound.conf.identity: